hpc-uk/build-instructions/apps/NAMD/build_namd_2.14_cirrus_gcc8_impi19.md

 NAMD_ARCHIVE=${NAMD_LABEL_CAPS}_${NAMD_VERSION}_Source
 ```

-Remember to change the setting for `PRFX` to a path appropriate for your ARCHER2 project.
+Remember to change the setting for `PRFX` to a path appropriate for your Cirrus project.

 Download and unpack NAMD